Skip to main content

 Scope

-This guideline will be applied to all women who attend for caesarean section, have an episiotomy or perineal suturing irrespective of their ethnicity, disability, religion and beliefs, sexual orientation or age.
+This guideline will be applied to all women who attend for caesarean birth, have an episiotomy or perineal suturing irrespective of their ethnicity, disability, religion and beliefs, sexual orientation or age.

 This guideline will provide advice and guidance on effective clinical practice for all registered healthcare personnel when caring for postpartum wounds.
 It is not intended to address specific clinical issues that relate to individual women.